-When Subjected to Heat or Fast Work Animals Sometimes Lose Consciousness and Fall.
+When Subjected to Heat or Fast Work Animals Sometimes Loss Consciousness and Fall.

-In hot weather and when subjected to heat or fast work in the hot sun, sometimes lose consciousness and fall, or as it is commonly ex pressed, they have sunstroke
+In hot weather and when subjected to heat or fast work in the hot sun. horses sometimes lose consciousness and fall, or as it is commonly expressed, they have sunstroke

-Sunstroke differs from fits in the absence of excitement, the breathing is slow and often of a snoring character, the pulse is slow and indistinct The harness should be removed and the horse placed in a comfortable position in the shade and propped up on his brisket.
+Sunstroke differs from fits in the absence of excitement, the breathing is slow and often of a snoring character, the pulse is slow and indistinct.
+The harness should be removed and the horse placed in a comfortable position in the shade and propped up on his brisket.
 Cold water should be dashed on the head, or cracked ice in a bag be applied to the poll and the head elevated.
 If the horse is conscious enough to drink, small quantities of cool water should be offered frequently.
 Four ounces of whiskey may be given, diluted in cold water.
-The horse should be sponged tect Horses From Torture by Stable Fly.

-with cool water and rubbed briskly all and rested.
-Plents of fresh air should be allowed, without a draught.
+The horse should be sponged with cool water and rubbed briskly all of fresh air should be allowed, without a draught.